-The Ohio Board of Regents, following the directive of the Ohio General Assembly, has developed a new policy to facilitate movement of students and transfer credits from one Ohio public college or university to another.
-The purpose of the policy is to avoid duplication of course requirements and to enhance student mobility throughout Ohio's public higher education system.
-Students interested in transferring to an independent college or university are encouraged to check with the institution of their choice regarding transfer agreements.
+The Ohio Board of Regents, following the directive of the OHio General Assembly, has developed a new statewide policy to facilitate movement of student and transfer credits from one Ohio public college or university to another.
+The purpose of the State Policy is to avoid duplication of course requirements and to enhance student mobility throughout Ohio's higher education system.
+Since independent colleges and universities in Ohio may or may not be participating in the transfer policy, students interested in transferring to an independent college or university are encouraged to check with the institution of their choice regarding transfer agreements.